Weekend Getaway –

 Need some fresh air?
 There’s no better way to clear your mind and relax than getting out and enjoying some of the local countryside.
 Figueroa Mountain is a great place to unwind and enjoy a picnic in the glorious Californian sunshine.
 Or if you’re feeling energetic, take a stroll through the adjacent Sedgwick Reserve by appointment, where volunteer staff guides you through the local terrain.
 Vino Vaqueros Horseback Riding is another great way to explore the local area.
 If a family picnic is what you have in mind, head over to Nojoqui Falls Park down Alisal Road.
 More activities…

 Tired of shopping at overcrowded malls?
 You’ll love the fantastic selection of specialty shops in the valley.
 With over 200 specialty shops, you’re bound to discover a hidden treasure.
 Shops in Santa Ynez Valley stock a range of local artisanal products like jewelry, glassware, handcrafted shoes, leather goods, porcelain, clothing, and a range of traditional and contemporary crafts.
-It’s a great place to do some gift shopping, and if you come on Solvang Third Wednesday of each month, you can take advantage of Solvang’s special offers and bag yourself a real bargain.
-There’s also incredible boutiques in both Los Olivos and Santa Ynez.
+It’s a great place to do some gift shopping, including incredible boutiques in Los Olivos, Solvang and Santa Ynez.

 10. Spa and Wellness

 Why not treat yourself to a visit to one of the Santa Ynez Valley’s spa and wellness centers?
 Enjoy a range of wellness services including aromatherapy, Swedish massage, and hot stone therapy.
 The best way to enjoy these treatments is to book yourself into one of the inns that offers a spa service in their accommodation package, like the Hadsten House Inn in Solvang with its luxurious heated pool and Spa, or the Fess Parker Wine Country Inn and Spa in Los Olivos.
 Of course, a glass of wine during your treatment is mandatory.
 If you are travel weary or trail sore, nothing restores the mind and spirit like signature spa treatments at Alisal Guest Ranch & Resort, with spa services now open to the public.